 We need professors and researchers — policymakers need them, activists need them, and advocacy organizations need them.
 We need them to help rationalize drug policy and bridge the gap between the evidence about what works and current practice.
 It’s well past time for a more sensible drug policy grounded in research and science.
 Scientists and other scholars have a critical role to play.

-Julie Netherland, Director, Office of Academic Engagement
+Jules Netherland, Director, Office of Academic Engagement

 Alexandrea Hatcher, Research Associate